jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 feed the team with two pizzas, it's too big to keep everyone on the same page.

-2. All participants must respect one another and committ themselves to the common goal of finding a truthful outcome Partisanship has no place in consultations, and those consulting must set aside all personal feelings of loyalty to tribe and group membership or association.
+2. All participants must respect one another and committ themselves to the common goal of finding a truthful outcome.
+Partisanship has no place in consultations, and those consulting must set aside all personal feelings of loyalty to tribe and group membership or association.
 Baha'is are told that participants must feel absolute love and fellowship for